cms-dev/cms/README.md

 $REPO/cms/example/cms.ranking.conf) before modifying them.

-- cms.conf is intended to be the same in all servers; all configurations are explained in the file; particular importance has the definition of core_services, that specifies where are the service going to be run, and how many of them.
+- cms.conf is intended to be the same in all servers; all configurations are explained in the file; of particular importance is the definition of core_services, that specifies where the services are going to be run, and how many of them.

 - cms.ranking.conf is intended to be different on each server that will host a ranking.
 The addresses and log-in information of each